By Lisa Davala - Online Marketing Specialist

 - Facebook 'like' options in your email: These will help expose your brand to friends of current subscribers.
 Brand awareness is the first step.

 - Offer a relevant incentive to your website visitors in exchange for referring your brand to their networks and another incentive to the referred user for signing up to your mailing list.
 Win-win.
 Use social marketing platforms, like OfferPop or Wildfire, for easy-to-execute campaigns (and to stay compliant with social media regulations.)

 - LinkedIn groups: Take advantage of shared interests and common pain points through LinkedIn.
 Look for a question you can answer, or an opportunity to offer information to a person.
 Answer that question, and then spread the word of your informational and helpful emails.

 - Make other social sharing simple and accessible: If you have a newsletter sign-up on your website, add social sharing buttons with tailored, embedded text on the sign-up thank you page.
 An example of embedded text would be, “I signed up for email offers and special events for [business], and you can too!”

 Now that you know who you are targeting, and the type of message you need to convey to the subscriber, the next step is creating the message and distributing it properly.
-Our next post will cover creation and distribution of your message through email.
+Our next post in the series will cover creation and distribution of your message through email.